Exoutia/microblog/README.md

 - we are using the `flask shell` and config it using the microblog.py so we dont need to enter the import statements all the time.

 ## 21-12-2022
+### User logins system
+- Passowrd hassing can be implemented by the werkzeg library with some function predefined in it.

+- we will make the function in model.py in the user class to set password and check it with username and password

+- now we are going to use extenstion called flask-login.
+     - This extension manages the user logged-in state, so that for example users can log in to the application and then navigate to different pages while the application "remembers" that the user is logged in.
+It also provides the "remember me" functionality that allows users to remain logged in even after closing the browser window.

+- As with other extenstions, Flask-Login needs to be created and initialized right after the application instance in `app/.__init__.py`.
+     ```py
+     # ...
+     from flask_login import LoginManager

+     app = Flask(__name__)
+     # ...
+     login = LoginManager(app)

+     # ...
+     ```

+- The flask-login extenstion works with the application's user model and expects certain properties and methods to be implemented in it.
+     - The Four required items are listed below:
+          1. **is_authenticated**: a property that is True if the user has valid credentials or False otherwise.
+          2. **is_active**: a property that is True if the user's account is active or False otherwise.
+          3. **is_anonymous**: a property that is False for regular users, and True for a special, anonymous user.
+          4. **get_id()**: a method that returns a unique identifier for the user as a string (unicode, if using Python 2).
+     - Flask login has a mixin-class which is appropriate for most user model classes called UserMixin you can pass it to the user mode like this
+          ```py
+          #...
+          from flask_login import UserMixin

+          class User(UserMixin, db.Model):
+          # ...
+          ```

+- flask-login keeps track of the looged in user by storing unique id in flask's user session, a storage space assigned to each user who connects to the application.
+This is done by connecting it to database to get the unique id of user. this is done by adding it into thee models.py
+     ```py
+     from app import login
+     # ...

+     @login.userr_loader
+     def load_user(id):
+          return User.query.get(int(id))
+     ```